"HOPE" - INVISIBLE INFORMATION:

 8) Dr. Michio Kaku - a world-leading theoretical physicist - co-founder of string field theory.

-Because all of creation is elegant and aligned with absolute true, so too would a fully optimized expression describing it.
+Because all of creation is elegant and aligned with absolute truth, so too would a fully optimized expression describing it.

 If beauty was scientifically useless, an atheist may be able to argue that by our sheer lack of reference to any alternative concepts, we are predisposed to find nature beautiful.
 By that interpretation, beauty would be something entirely arbitrary and ultimately fully subjective.